wildfoundry/dataplicity-lomond/docs/guide.rst

             websocket.close()

-Closing the Websocket
+Closing the WebSocket
 ---------------------

 The websocket protocol specifies how to close the websocket cleanly.
-The procedure for handling closes, depends on whether it is initiated by the client or the server.
+The procedure for closing depends on whether the close is initiated by the client or the server.

 Client